Ezeh20/Rest-api-frontend-mentor/README.md

 - Define layout and pages ...done
 - Theme toggle functionality ...done
 - Navigation layout ...done
-- Search and filter by region feature ...done
+- Search and filter by region feature UI ...done
+- Functional Search and filter features ...done

 To see how you can add code snippets, see below: